eclipse-iofog/iofog-platform/infrastructure/README.md

 As a user, you can switch to the environments_gke directory to find a user folder holding a sample user environment inventory and environment configuration.
 This configuration does not have a terraform backend, will use local backend to store terraform state files.

-In the user directory, run:
+In the user directory, create a local copy of `vars.template.tfvars` called `vars.tfvars`, edit the values according the to table below.

+To deploy, run:

 1. *terraform init* to initialize your terraform directory
 2. *terraform plan -var-file="vars.tfvars"* pass in your vars file